What is Performance Management?

 These processes can be used to determine compensation such as bonus/merit pay, variable pay, and/or pay raises.
 These processes can be used to reward and recognize employees for outstanding job performance.

-Recently, the process of performance management has become more formalised and specialised through the use of computers.
+The process of performance management can be easily administered through cloud-based forms and databases.
 Not just in monitoring performance, but also in keeping track of measures, goals, and objectives.
-Also, computers are instrumental in gathering and collating information from a variety of sources.
+Also, cloud services are instrumental in gathering and collating information from a variety of sources.
 For example, the Performance Management Process may use information from individual job descriptions as criteria, combined input from 360-Degree Feedback surveys, and a Supervisor Appraisal form.
 These varied sources are all computer based and the Performance Management System can help collate and organize that information.

 - Incorporates Criteria from Job Descriptions